-Generally, the critics give high marks for Ayano Yamane’s storytelling and artwork.
+Generally, critics give high marks to Ayano Yamane’s storytelling and artwork.
 Within the United States, Crimson Spell would top The New York Times Best Seller List for manga.
 Yaoi and yuri manga have an uphill battle in becoming an anime series but this entry deserves its day on the small screen.

 6. From Far Away

 - Theme(s): Isekai, Mythology

 Published by Hakusensha, Kanata Kara or From Far Away is a manga series by Kyoko Hikawa.
 The mythological manga series ran in LaLa for its entire printing.
 Viz Media would license this popular shōjo manga for North American readers.

 An average high school girl, Noriko slides into a mysterious land of enchantment.
 This new world is in chaos, inflicted by the terrible Sky Demon.
 Seeking to undo their fate, the kingdom searched for ‘The Awakening’ to restore balance to the world.
 Noriko and her companion, ‘the lonesome warrior,’ must venture to free this strange world from the demon horde while discovering the girl’s purpose for coming to this odd land.

 From Far Away is a refreshing isekai.
 This may be the primary reason why this series received the 35th annual Seiun Award for best science fiction manga.
 Regardless of this fact, Kyoko Hikawa’s story is deserving of an anime adaptation.

 - Theme(s): Mythology, Pets